ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 ## Step 2: Integrating Teleporter Messenger

-Now that the initial empty `MyExampleCrossChainMessenger` is defined, it's time to integrate the `ITeleporterMessenger` that will provide the functionality to deliver cross chain messages.
+Now that the initial empty `MyExampleCrossChainMessenger` is defined, it's time to integrate with `ITeleporterMessenger`, which will provide the functionality to deliver cross chain messages.

 Create a state variable of `ITeleporterMessenger` type called `teleporterMessenger`.
 Then create a constructor that takes in an address where the Teleporter Messenger would be deployed on this chain, and set the corresponding state variable.